garden-io/garden/docs/guides/running-service-in-local-mode.md

    on **[openssh-server](https://docs.linuxserver.io/images/docker-openssh-server)**.
 This container exposes its SSH port and the same HTTP ports as the target Garden service.
 2. The number of replicas of the target k8s workload is always set to `1`.
-3. The local service is started by Garden if `localMode.command` configuration option is specified in the service's `garden.yml`.
-Otherwise, the local service should be started manually.
+3. The local app is started by Garden if `localMode.command` configuration option is specified in the service's `garden.yml`.
+Otherwise, the local app should be started manually.
 4. The SSH port forwarding from a randomly assigned local port to the proxy container SSH port is initialized by means of `kubectl port-forward` command.
 5. The reverse port forwarding (on top of the previous SSH port forwarding) between the remote proxy container's HTTP port and the local application HTTP port is established by means of `ssh` command.

-This connection schema allows to route the target k8s workload's traffic to the local service and back over the proxy container deployed in the k8s cluster.
-The actual service is running on a local machine, and the workload k8s service is replaced by the proxy container which connects the local service with the k8s cluster via port-forwarding.
+This connection schema allows to route the target k8s workload's traffic to the local app and back over the proxy container deployed in the k8s cluster.
+The actual service is running on a local machine, and the workload k8s service is replaced by the proxy container which connects the local app with the k8s cluster via port-forwarding.

 In order to maintain secure connections, Garden generates a new SSH key pair for each service running in _local mode_ on every CLI execution.